CRISES IN THE CAPITALIST SYSTEM

 • Land alienation doubled.

-• New colonial taxes were introduced (e.g, hut tax and poll tax).
+• New colonial taxes were introduced including hut and poll taxes.

 • Wages were set extremely low.